MatejKrivec/MatejKrivec/README.md

   <img src="https://github-readme-streak-stats.herokuapp.com/?user=matejkrivec" alt="matejkrivec" />
 </p>

-<p align=""center>We cannot solve our problems with the same level of thinking that created them. 🚀🧠</p>
+<p align="center">We cannot solve our problems with the same level of thinking that created them. 🚀🧠</p>